All Episodes

 I've interviewed many astronauts over the years.

-And it just it doesn't, it's not about the money, it's about it's about what the passion is.
+And it just, it doesn't, it's not about the money.

-I'm way more hesitant to say to somebody, um, if that's your dream, you need to go for it.
+I'm way more hesitant to say to somebody, if that's your dream, you need to go for it.

-That would be my my my quick answer.
+That would be my quick answer.

 I don't know.

-I've interviewed too many gold star families now.
+I've interviewed too many Gold Star families now.

 I've interviewed too many guys that have had their legs blown off.

-I've been to Walter Reed, Bethesda, we've done concerts.
+I've been to Walter Reed, Bethesda.

-I've met too many people that that are that did so out of a calling and a passion to serve us and protect us.
+that did so out of a calling and a passion to serve us and protect us.

-And I just feel like if we're gonna do this and politicize war again and again, and and it's gonna end in a disgrace like Vietnam and now Afghanistan.
+And I just feel like if we're going to do this and politicize war again and again, and it's going to end in a disgrace like Vietnam and now Afghanistan, we can't ask our children to do this anymore.

-It's now we have the benefit of modern weaponry and technology where we don't need as many people on the ground.
+Now we have the benefit of modern weaponry and technology where we don't need as many people on the ground.

-You're always going to need intelligence on the ground and assets on the ground, and letting other countries fight for themselves is always a better idea in my mind.
+And letting other countries fight for themselves is always a better idea in my mind.

-Now we still need conventional methods in case we need to be out at sea.
+Now, we still need conventional methods in case we need to be out at sea.

 But we really need the modern weaponry, the modern technology to fight future wars where we don't do what we did in Iraq and Afghanistan and Vietnam to that same extent.

-Um it's a roundabout way of answering your question.
+It's a roundabout way of answering your question.

 Now, if they still are committed to the military and they want to become experts on the development of weaponry and the use of weaponry, you know, where they push buttons in Tampa, Florida, and bomb the hell out of radical Islamic terrorists, I'm fine with that.

-But you know, being a private going door to door in Baghdad, you know, going to Afghanistan, I'm done with that.
+But, you know, being a private, going door to door in Baghdad, you know, going to Afghanistan, I'm done with that.

-Because the politicians always seem to politicize it, or they put handcuffs on our troops and don't let them fight wars to win them.
+I can't support that anymore because the politicians always seem to politicize it or they put handcuffs on our troops and don't let them fight wars to win them.

 Overwhelming force.

-Absolutely is the right call.
+Absolutely was the right call.

-Um was there a lot of collateral damage?
+Was there a lot of collateral damage?

 Yeah, there was.